icyphox/site/pages/about.md

 currently work for [DeepSource](https://deepsource.io).

 I care about software freedom, privacy and freedom of speech -- yes I'm a free speech absolutist.
-I have other varied interests, but to sum them
-up: I listen to heavy music (metalcore/deathcore), read high fantasy, and play card games.
+I have other varied interests, in summary: I listen to heavy music (metalcore/deathcore), read high fantasy, and play card games.

 Here are some of my links: